 Jack however will come home from school and make himself a Greek salad for a snack.
 If I have failed in my provider duty to lay in a full supply of feta, Greek olives, and romaine, he is not only disappointed, but vaguely perplexed.
 Like I ran out of milk.

-Now it’s true that some folks think that truly classic Greek salad has no lettuce.
+Now it’s true that technically truly classic Greek salad has no lettuce.
 And I like to make it that way sometimes.
 But more often than not I want lettuce, and Jack always wants lettuce (romaine hearts are the go-to for this salad and many, many other salads in our house.

-You do not have to sprinkle the salad with some fresh oregano leaves, and I would not go out of your way to buy them if they aren’t already in the fridge or in the garden, unless you are making greek salad for a special occasion.
+You do not have to sprinkle the salad with some fresh oregano leaves, and I would not go out of your way to buy them if they aren’t already in the fridge or in the garden, unless you are making Greek salad for a special occasion.
 It’s a lovely touch, but this is one of the only salads where I think dried herbs (in this case oregano) add that classic flavor to the dressing.
+So, in short, if you can use a bit of both fresh and dried (not too much), that is the optimal Greek Salad oregano experience.

 Classic Greek Salad